Looking for HP Recovery Discs or an HP USB Recovery Drive?

 NOTE:HP computers designed for commercial use, such as Workstations or Pro series, use “Operating System” or “HP Restore Plus” DVDs.
 To order these types of discs, go to the HP Replacement Part Store .

-Recovering your computer without recovery discs
+Recovering your computer without an HP recovery kit

 To do a software recovery from the hard drive, turn on the computer and repeatedly press the F11 key until "Windows is loading files..." displays on the screen.
 If your computer originally came with Windows XP or earlier, press F10 to enter recovery instead of F11.

-Creating recovery discs (or USB storage device solution)
+Creating recovery discs or USB storage device solution

 Did you know that HP retail computers can create a set of recovery discs or can install a recovery solution to an external USB storage device?

-The advantages to creating recovery discs from your computer are: they are less costly than ordering, can be created faster than the time it takes to have them shipped, and the discs you create usually recover software faster than other types of recovery discs for your computer.
+The advantages to creating a recovery solution from your computer are: they are less costly than ordering, can be created faster than the time it takes to have them shipped, and the discs you create usually recover software faster than other types of recovery discs for your computer.
 However, due to software licensing, only one set of recovery discs can be created.

 If your computer can open Windows, use HP Recovery Media Creator software from the Windows Start menu to create one set of recovery discs.
 For more information on how to burn your own set of recovery discs, see Creating Recovery Discs or Saving a Recovery Image to a USB Flash Drive .